eren-bardak/RegressionAnalysis/README.md

 # RegressionAnalysis

 The source of the dataset is Kaggle.
-To access the data, please refer to this link (https://www.kaggle.com/datasets/mirichoi0218/insurance).
+To access the data, please refer to this link: https://www.kaggle.com/datasets/mirichoi0218/insurance

 The dataset contains a total of 1,338 rows and includes both numerical and categorical predictor variables.
 The columns present are: age, sex, bmi, children, smoker, region, and charges.
 Below is an iniFal overview of the data:

 <img width="342" alt="Screenshot 2023-11-23 at 3 37 10 PM" src="https://github.com/eren-bardak/RegressionAnalysis/assets/131157575/3a6bbfba-ab02-41aa-b853-62f142f5e2e2">